As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - Take one tortilla and lay it flat.
 Spread ¼th of the pumpkin mixture all over the whole thing.
 Place ¼th of the onion mixture over one half of the pumpkin puree.
 Add the sliced apple on top of the onions.
 Fold the half of the tortilla that only has pumpkin on it over the other half and set aside.
 Continue with the remaining tortillas in the same way.

-- Heat a skillet over medium heat (I did a quick wipe with a paper towel of the one I used for my onions).
-Spray it with a little cooking spray, if necessary, and place the folded tortillas in the pan.
+- Heat a nonstick skillet over medium heat (I did a quick swipe with a paper towel of the one I used for my onions).
+If you don't have a nonstick skillet, spray it with a little cooking spray and place the filled folded tortillas in the pan.
 Do not overcrowd the pan.
-I only fit two at a time.
-Cook for a few minutes on each side until brown and crisp.
-Repeat with any remaining tortillas.
+You may only be able to fit one or two at a time.
+Cook for 3 to 4 minutes on each side until browned and crisp.
+Repeat with any remaining quesadillas.

 this looks so delicious!
 I love these flavors in a delicious quesadilla package!
 YUM